A topic from the subject of Organic Chemistry in Chemistry.

 Types of Experiments

-- Synthesis of alkanes:
+• Synthesis of Alkanes:

-- Alkylation of Grignard reagents
+• Alkylation of Grignard reagents

-- Hydrogenation of alkenes
+• Hydrogenation of alkenes

-- Analysis of alkanes:
+• Analysis of Alkanes:

-- NMR spectroscopy for structural determination
+• NMR spectroscopy for structural elucidation

-- IR spectroscopy for functional group identification
+• IR spectroscopy for functional group identification (primarily for confirming the absence of other functional groups)

-- Resolution of enantiomers
+• Resolution of enantiomers (separation of chiral molecules)

 Data Analysis